-In order to enter the United States and study, you must obtain the F-1 student visa from a U.S. Embassy/Consulate.
-An F-1 student visa gives you permission to apply for admission to the United States and if approved, study in the United States.
+In order to enter the United States for study, you must obtain the F-1 student visa from a U.S. Embassy or Consulate.
+An F-1 student visa gives you permission to apply for admission to the United States and if approved, study in the United States

 Applying for an F-1 Student Visa